hey-api/openapi-ts/docs/openapi-ts/clients.md

 ---
 title: Clients
-description: Generate query keys and query functions.
-Use them with our REST clients or bring your own.
+description: REST clients for your stack.
+Compatible with all our features.
 ---

 # REST Clients <span class="soon">Soon</span>